-October 14, 2014 Leave a comment
+January 19, 2016 Leave a comment

-Here are some other highlights and lessons from the webinar:
+Here are some highlights from the finalists:

 - EMC’s commitment to delivering an exceptional customer experience begins at the top and filters down through the rest of the company.
 For over 10 years, the company’s Total Customer Experience (TCE) program embodied what it meant to be “customer-first” and helped transform the company from a leader in storage to a leader in big data, cloud, and trust technologies.
 In order to continue improving in the field of CX in 2015, EMC’s senior leadership sponsored the implementation of the Next Generation TCE program, with the mission to “Enhance the total customer/partner experience, leveraging a data-driven approach for continuous improvement throughout the customer/partner journey.”
 The Next Generation TCE program encompasses all aspects of the company, from brand promises, to engaging and recognizing employees, to providing independent research on customer’s challenges and future needs.